- March 5, 2025

 “Difficulty curve feels smooth overall and new mechanics are introduced in a tempo that feels just 'correct'.”

-“I think this game is great, but with how hard it is to comprehend the UI during gameplay, it's very frustrating considering this is a bullet hell, and you are punished if you don't happen to pick the exact right upgrades.”
+“I think this game is great, but with how hard it is to comprehend the UI during gameplay, it's very bad considering this is a bullet hell, and the fact that you are tortured if you don't happen to pick the exact right upgrades.”

 “Overall, I think it has potential, but the difficulty spikes make the whole upgrade mechanic feel pointless; when you need it most, it's not usable.”